 “We started the Vision Award with Clint Eastwood, because he’s an icon of the industry we really wanted to celebrate,” says festival Director Candice Pate.
 “Since then, we’ve built quite a tradition of honoring heavy hitters whose contributions will stand the test of time.”

-Meg Ryan’s comedic appeal was widely recognized in her first Golden Globe-nominated performance as Sally Allbright in WHEN HARRY MET SALLY, directed by Rob Reiner and written by Nora Ephron.
+Meg Ryan, our 2019 honoree, was widely recognized in her first Golden Globe-nominated performance as Sally Allbright in WHEN HARRY MET SALLY, directed by Rob Reiner and written by Nora Ephron.
 She went on to star in Nora Ephron’s hit romantic comedy SLEEPLESS IN SEATTLE, opposite Tom Hanks, garnering a second Golden Globe nomination.
 Her last collaboration with Ephron and Hanks was the romantic comedy YOU’VE GOT MAIL, which once again gained Ryan international recognition as she was awarded her third Golden Globe nomination for her role in the film.

 Acclaim has also come to Ryan for her distinctive dramatic portraits, including her role opposite Denzel Washington as the first military woman nominated for a Medal of Honor in COURAGE UNDER FIRE, directed by Ed Zwick, and her moving portrayal of a wonderful woman with a drinking problem in Luis Mandoki’s WHEN A MAN LOVES A WOMAN, opposite Andy Garcia.
 For her performance opposite Kiefer Sutherland in the Sundance Institute’s PROMISED LAND, she earned an Independent Spirit Award nomination.